blastnet/blastnet.github.io/README.md

 ```
 Note that the `top` style property needs to be adjusted based on the table of contents height (may take trial and error; currently we are working on fixing this).

-The statistics at the top of the page (views, downloads, size) should be generated automatically during the next cron scheduled update, otherwise, you can manually run the update workflow by going to `Actions --> Update Gist --> Run workflow`.
+The statistics at the top of the page (views, downloads, size) should be generated automatically during the next cron scheduled update, otherwise, you can manually run the update workflow by going to `Actions --> Update Firebase JSON Live --> Run workflow`.

 Dataset description and other text can be written using Github-flavored markdown, HTML, a mixture of the two, and even LaTex (powered by MathJax).
 To insert equations into the page, use double `$$` like `$$y=mx+c$$` for a block equation, or single `$` like `$y=mx+c$` for an inline equation.

 **IMPORTANT:** If using inline equations in a paragraph, please wrap the paragraph in `{::nomarkdown}` and `{:/}` tags.

 Once the new dataset is pushed to the repository, the website should automatically rebuild and deploy.
-The view/download statistics may only be available after an hour or so, unless the `Update Gist` workflow is run manually.
+The view/download statistics may only be available after an hour or so, unless the `Update Firebase JSON Live` workflow is run manually.

 ## Site pages